 As you are looking at potential investment rental properties, these basic rules can help you filter the hundreds of homes that come up in your city.
 I use them when searching Redfin or Zillow for properties.

-The point of my story is that it didn’t take a lot for me to get started.
-And even though there were issues, I learned and have survived.
-If you are thinking about adding real estate to your investments, don’t be afraid.
+The point of my story is that it didn’t take a lot for me to get started investing in rental properties.
+And even though there were issues, I learned, survived and now thrive.
+If you are thinking about adding rental properties to your portfolio of investments, don’t be afraid.
 There is a lot to like and it’s not as bad as you think to get started.

 Are you interested in real estate investing?
 Already have some properties and have your own story to share?
 Leave us a comment and join the conversation.